kentcdodds/react-jest-workshop/README.md

 The tests in `exercises` are actually all scaffolded for you.
 So your goal is to go through and write all the tests.
 Do this:

-1. Run `npm run watch:test` which will start running the tests in watch mode, meaning that as you save your file, it will automatically re-run your tests so you can quickly see how you're doing.
+1. Run `yarn run watch:test` which will start running the tests in watch mode, meaning that as you save your file, it will automatically re-run your tests so you can quickly see how you're doing.
-2. Choose a file in the `app` directory that ends in `.test.js` and implement the tests one-by-one.
+2. Choose a file in the `exercises` directory that ends in `.test.js` and implement the tests one-by-one.

 Good luck!